Guidance

 Check who is eligible for the premium

-All schools, colleges and other institutions receiving a 16 to 19 allocation from Education and Skills Funding Agency (ESFA) and delivering level 3 maths qualifications (described below) will be eligible for the premium.
+All schools, colleges and other institutions receiving a 16 to 19 allocation and delivering level 3 maths qualifications (described below) will be eligible for the premium.
 The exception to this is maths schools, which are already required to enter all their students for maths and further maths A level courses.

 The advanced maths premium operates in parallel to the high value courses premium and core maths premium.
-Students may qualify for all 3 if they meet the respective criteria for funding.
+Students can only qualify for one of the maths premiums at a time; they can qualify for one of the maths premiums and the high value courses premium in a year.

 Eligible qualifications